Master of Laws: India

-Similar to the United Kingdom, a master's degree in law in India is how one specializes in particular areas of law.
-Traditionally the most popular areas of specialization have been constitutional law, family law and taxation law.
+As in the United Kingdom, a master's degree in law in India provides specialization in a particular area of law.
+The most common areas of specialization are constitutional law, family law and taxation law.

 With the establishment of the specialized autonomous law schools in India in 1987 (the first was the National Law School of India University) much emphasis is on attaining a master's level of legal education in India.
 Specialization has been shifting to newer areas such as corporate law, intellectual property law, and international trade law.
 LL.M programs in India were previously two years in duration but presently typically last one year.
-Some Indian universities offer one-year LL.M. program with specializations in corporate law, constitutional law, and international business law, aimed at enhancing legal expertise for academic and professional growth.
+Some Indian universities offer a one-year LL.M. program with specializations in corporate law, constitutional law, and international business law, aimed at enhancing legal expertise for academic and professional growth.

 Ireland

 A number of universities and colleges in Ireland offer LL.M. programs, such as Dublin City University, Trinity College Dublin, University College Cork, National University of Ireland, Galway (NUIG), National University of Ireland, Maynooth (NUIM), the Law Society of Ireland in partnership with Northumbria University, and Griffith College.

-University College Dublin also offers the Masters in Common Law (MCL/ Magisterii in Jure Communi, M.Jur.Com), an advanced two-year programme for non-law graduates.
+University College Dublin also offers the Masters in Common Law (MCL, Magisterii in Jure Communi, M.Jur.Com), an advanced two-year programme for non-law graduates.
 The degree is a qualifying law degree for admittance to the entrance exams of the Honorable Society of King's Inns.

 Italy

-Italy offers both master programs in Italian and in English, depending on the school.
-They are often called "laurea specialistica", that is, the second step of the Bologna plan (European curriculum), and in this case they last two years.
+Italy offers masters programs in both Italian and in English, depending on the school.
+They are often called "laurea specialistica", corresponding with the second step of the Bologna plan (European curriculum), and in this case they last two years.
 For example, the University of Milan offers a 2 year LLM on Sustainable Development.
-In South Tyrol programmes are also taught in German, as in Bolzano.
+In South Tyrol, programmes are also taught in German, as in Bolzano.

-In Italy the term "master" often refers to a vocational master, 6 or 12 months long, on specific areas, such as "law and internet security", or "law of administrative management", is often taught part-time to allow professionals already working in the field to improve their skills.
+In Italy the term "master" often refers to a vocational degree, 6 or 12 months long, in specific areas, such as "law and internet security", or "law of administrative management".
+This type of program is often taught part-time to allow professionals already working in the field to improve their skills.

 Mauritius

-The LLM in International Business Law from Panthéon-Assas University is also available in Mauritius at Medine Village campus.
+The LLM in International Business Law from Panthéon-Assas University is also available in Mauritius at the Medine Village campus.